SymptomsBy Mayo Clinic Staff

-Hepatitis A signs and symptoms typically don't appear until you've had the virus for a few weeks.
-Signs and symptoms of hepatitis A include:
+Hepatitis A signs and symptoms, which typically don't appear until you've had the virus for a few weeks, may include:

 - Nausea and vomiting

 - Abdominal pain or discomfort, especially in the area of your liver on your right side beneath your lower ribs

 - Loss of appetite

 - Low-grade fever

 - Dark urine

 - Yellowing of the skin and eyes (jaundice)

 If you have hepatitis A, you may have a mild illness that lasts a few weeks or a severe illness that lasts several months.
 Not everyone with hepatitis A develops signs or symptoms.